evprado849/cse15l-lab-reports/lab-report-4-week-8.md

 _Snippet1.md:_
 * My Implementation (Repository) of MarkdownParseTest.java:
 How I could fix my implementation:
+In my implementation, I got a Heap error, and it occured on line 25.
+I could fix this by changing a line of code (for example), if the user
 ![image](https://user-images.githubusercontent.com/103149284/169954390-9e7edb1e-32f6-472f-9a18-1dae841ab09a.png)
 * Group's (Repository) of MarkdownParseTest.java:
 ![image](https://user-images.githubusercontent.com/103149284/169955958-46314323-e855-4dae-9790-18beac03a3bf.png)